 Silk rugs are among most beautiful and collectible of rugs.
 They can be a good choice to make, provided they do not have to bear heavy foot traffic, and you have the budget to buy one of them.
 They can transform just about any room.
-Here are some of the advantages and disadvantages of silk rugs.
+Here are some of the advantages and disadvantages of silk pieces.

 Tree of Life Persian Qum silk rug.

 As you can imagine, these valuable rugs need to be cleaned carefully – only by a professional who really knows what he or she is doing.
-They are not the easiest rugs to clean.
-In fact, rug experts recommend that you establish a maintenance schedule for the rug as soon as you buy it.
+They are not the easiest to clean.
+In fact, experts recommend that you establish a maintenance schedule for the rug as soon as you buy it.

-These silk knockoffs are made with synthetic fibers, such as rayon.
+These knockoffs are made with synthetic fibers, such as rayon.
 They have a feel that is similar to silk, but often when cleaning these rugs, their colors run profusely.

 If you have silk rug and need it cleaned, contact the cleaning professionals at Persian Rug Cleaner of Dallas.
 Give us a call at 972-447-9600 for an appointment.